This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Moving Forward After a Diagnosis of Breast Cancer

-If you are diagnosed with breast cancer, remember that you are not alone.
-Advances in treatment have improved outcomes for many patients, and there are numerous resources available to help you navigate this challenging time.
+If you are diagnosed with breast cancer, remember—you are not alone.
+Advances in treatment have significantly improved survival rates, and there are many resources available to help you navigate the journey.

-Together, we can spread awareness, encourage early detection, and support those on their journey to recovery.
+Together, we can spread awareness, encourage early detection, and stand alongside those on their journey to recovery.